 There are six different plumbing configurations available for each of the Dynacalibrator models.
-The plumbing configuration is defined by the first digit of the 2-digit numerical suffix to the basic model number, e.g., Model 340-12 is equipped with plumbing configuration 1.
+The plumbing configuration is defined by the first digit of the 2-digit numerical suffix to the basic model number, e.g., Model 450-12 is equipped with plumbing configuration 1.
 The second digit of the 2-digit suffix defines the overall instrument gas flow capacity.
 A lower case letter is added to this number to indicate the carrier flow (and the orifice used).
 Refer to page 4 for information about the available flow capacity ranges.

-Many of the plumbing components of the Dynacalibrator are rated for the different flow capacities of items such as for the main pump, the dilution flowmeter, etc. The following discussion disregards these differences and describes the basic flow through the unit in relative terms.
+Many of the plumbing components of the Dynacalibrator are rated for the different flow capacities; such as the main pump, the dilution flowmeter, etc. The following discussion disregards these differences and describes the basic flow through the unit in relative terms.

-The plumbing configuration designated "0" (Figure 5) consists of a single input port, an integral 5 micron filter/pressure regulator assembly, and a tee.
+The plumbing configuration designated "0" (Figure 9) consists of a single input port, an integral micron filter/pressure regulator assembly, and a tee.
 Dry gas (air, nitrogen, etc.) at the appropriate pressure is supplied by the user to the supply inlet on the back panel.
 Particulates larger than 30 microns are removed by filter F1.
 Line regulator PR1 is set at the factory to deliver 10 psig gas to the working parts of the instruments.
 The output of PR1 is split by the tee into the carrier and dilution stream paths.

-Figure 6 shows plumbing configuration "1".
-Each line - carrier and dilution - contains its own input port and an integral 5-micron filter/pressure regulator assembly.
+Figure 10 shows plumbing configuration 1.
+Each line - carrier and dilution - contains its own input port and an integral micron filter/pressure regulator assembly.
 User-supplied gas is filtered and regulated down to 10 psig by the factory-set line regulator for the carrier and dilution stream paths.

-Pump P1 (Figure 7) draws gas in through the supply inlet on the back panel and delivers it to accumulator AC1.
-The accumulator smoothes out flow fluctuations generated by the pumping action and provides a port for releasing pump backpressure through pressure relief valve RV1, set at 5 psig.
-The output of the accumulator is passed through 5-micron filter F1, and split by the tee into carrier and dilution streams.
+Pump P1 (Figure 11) draws gas in through the supply inlet on the back panel and delivers it to accumulator AC1.
+The accumulator smooths out pressure pulses, with the back pressure regulator providing continuous pressure regulation to cover the dynamic range required.
+The output of the accumulator is passed through filter F1, and split by the tee into carrier and dilution streams.

-In this configuration (Figure 8), Pump P1 draws gas in through the supply inlet on the back panel and delivers it to accumulator AC1.
-The accumulator smoothes out flow fluctuations generated by the pumping action and provides a port for releasing pump backpressure through pressure relief valve RV1, set at 5 psig.
-The output of the accumulator is passed through filter F1, which removes particulates larger than 5 microns.
-The tee at the output of the filter splits the supply into carrier and dilution streams.
+In this configuration (Figure 12), Pump P1 draws gas in through the supply inlet on the back panel and delivers it to accumulator AC1.
+The accumulator smooths out pressure pulses, with the back pressure regulator providing continuous pressure regulation to cover the dynamic range required.
+The output of the accumulator is passed through filter F1, with a tee at the filter output splitting the supply into carrier and dilution streams.
 The carrier stream is plumbed to the carrier outlet on the back panel, which must be plugged if an external carrier supply is used.
 This port can be connected through external scrubbing media (filters, driers, etc.) or simply looped to the carrier inlet port.
-Filter F2 removes particulates larger than 5 microns from the carrier stream.
-The dilution stream output of the tee is simply passed through F1, a 5 micron filter.
+Filter F2 removes particulates from the carrier stream.
+The dilution stream output of the tee is simply passed through filter F1.